georgemm01/Brazos_monitor/README.md

 	$ cp ~/Brazos_monitor/brazos ~/.
 	```

-5. Go to the brazos directory and run the configuration script.
+5. Go to the brazos directory, make a couple missing directories, and run the configuration script.
 It should detect the locations of public_html and cgi-bin, just acknowledge with *Y*:
 	```
 	$ cd ~/brazos
+	$ mkdir sources
+	$ mkdir sources/targets
 	$ ./configure.pl
 	```